 The Oppikoppi music festival is well known among South Africans who enjoy good quality music, a great time and lots to eat.
 World class acts brush shoulders with some lesser known ones, all set in the sleepy town of Northam.
 If you love camping and awesome people, this is the weekend getaway for you.

 Magic and Mysticism

 Limpopo has more than its fair share of legends and mysteries.
 If you like stories which give you goosebumps, be sure to visit Lake Fundudzi & Thathe Vondo Forest.
 Whispered stories of a great white crocodile, a giant python and a village of cursed people at the bottom of a lake can all be discovered with informative and interesting guided tours.
 Not to mention the Cave of Hearths, where rock art and a human mandible, show testament to some of our earliest ancestors.

 The Magoebaskloof Spring festival is a riot of colours and a feast for the eyes.
 The centrepieces are the amazing number of orchids grown by the Magoebaskloof Hotel, but in spring many other plants put on a living painting as well.
 The hotel itself was built in the 1930s, but almost completely destroyed by fire in 2004.
 Of the original building only the Post Box Pub, the Dickie Dagge conference room and one wing of rooms survived.

 TThe mountains are ancient

-The Waterberg is one of the oldest mountain ranges in the country, and was the first biosphere to be declared a UNESCO World Heritage site in South Africa.
-You can find everything from diverse bird species, to big game and even bigger trees in the Waterberg Biosphere.
+The Waterberg is one of the oldest mountain ranges in the country and were the first biosphere to be declared a UNESCO World Heritage site in South Africa.
+You can find everything from diverse bird species, to big game, to even bigger trees in the Waterberg Biosphere.
 History abounds as well, with some of the sites dating back to primitive man.
 For those who like spelunking, there is no shortage of caves to explore, just make sure that you do it with a guide and not alone!